-Jovana Randjelovic is a Proposal Specialist at Moriyama & Teshima Architects.
+Jovana Randjelovic is a Proposal Specialist at Moriyama Teshima Architects.
 Her combined experience as an architectural designer, researcher, and proposal specialist provides her with a wide range of tools to both understand and successfully respond to proposal requirements.
-She has worked on winning proposals for such projects as Mukwa Waakaa’igan Indigenous Centre of Cultural Excellence at Algoma University, the University of Waterloo New Mathematics Building, NSCAD University Port Campus Renovation, and the De La Salle College Arena Renovation.
+She has worked on winning proposals for such projects as the Makwa Waakaa’igan Indigenous Centre of Cultural Excellence at Algoma University, the University of Waterloo New Mathematics Building, the Science North, Northwest Expansion, and the De La Salle College Arena Renovation.

-Prior to transitioning to proposals, Jovana was a Deputy Curator for Canada’s entry to the 2014 Venice Biennale titled “Arctic Adaptations – Nunavut at 15”, she was also a researcher for the Dubbledam Prix de Rome study in Sweden and Norway titled “The Next Green” and was the winner of the 2016 GSA Sustainability Degree Show Prize.
+Prior to transitioning to proposals, Jovana was a Deputy Curator for Canada’s entry to the 14th Venice Architecture Biennale titled “Arctic Adaptations – Nunavut at 15”, she was also a researcher for the Dubbledam Architecture Prix de Rome study in Sweden and Norway titled “The Next Green”, and was the recipient of the GSA Sustainability Degree Show Prize.